ishan-1303/student-database/README.md

 # student-database
 Currently in Development.

-Simple web application to maintain student database.
+Simple web application to maintain student database using Django.